desideneva/christmas-quiz/README.md

 * Incorporate a hint or clue system for users who may find certain questions challenging.
 They can use hints in exchange for a slight reduction in points.

+## SOLVED BUGS

+### Button Display Issue:

+* Bug: Buttons were not displaying correctly on certain screens, causing layout problems.

+* Solution: Adjusted the CSS styling for buttons and container elements to ensure proper positioning and display across various screen sizes.

+### Score Display Not Updating:

+* Bug: The score display was not updating correctly after each question.

+* Solution: Implemented a function (updateScoreDisplay()) to dynamically update the score display, ensuring it accurately reflects the user's progress.

+### Background Image not Changing:

+* Bug: The background image for each question screen was not updating as intended.

+* Solution: Modified the logic in the showQuestion() function to correctly set the background image based on the current question.

+### Next Button Displaying on Score Screen:

+* Bug: The "Next Question" button was incorrectly displaying on the score screen.

+* Solution: Adjusted the logic in the handleNextButton() function to differentiate between displaying the next question and the play again option.

+### Scoring Logic Issue:

+* Bug: In some cases, the scoring logic was not accurately counting correct answers.

+* Solution: Reviewed and corrected the scoring logic in the selectAnswer() function, ensuring points were correctly awarded for correct answers.